-Delayed electric shock symptoms pose a serious challenge for electric shock victims because they prevent victims from obtaining the prompt medical treatment and care they need.
+These symptoms pose a serious challenge for victims involved in an accident with electricity because they prevent victims from obtaining the prompt medical treatment and care they need.
 Such delays can have harmful, long-term effects on victims’ health.

 Delayed detection, diagnosis and treatment may also prevent victims from timely seeking justice in the courts.

 Tell your doctor